beyondessential/tamanu/database/model/central-server/public/appointment_schedules.md

 {% docs appointment_schedules__days_of_week %}
 Stores an array of ISO weekday abbreviations.
-Given `Weekly` frequency `days_of_week` determines the weekday that the repeated appointment occurs on.
+Given `WEEKLY` frequency `days_of_week` determines the weekday that the repeated appointment occurs on.
-Given `Monthly` frequency `days_of_week` is combined with `nth_weekday` to determine the date in each month that the repeated appointment occurs on.
+Given `MONTHLY` frequency `days_of_week` is combined with `nth_weekday` to determine the date in each month that the repeated appointment occurs on.

 One of:
 - `MO`